joannawolthuis/MetaboShiny/README.md

 ### Dimension reduction

 #### Principal components analysis (PCA)
-Press "**XX**" to start the analysis.
-Once done, a graph will appear on the screen and a table below with scores, loadings, and **XX**.
-By toggling the button below the graph, you can switch between 2D and 3D graphics of the results.
-On the bottom left you can control which principal components (PC) are shown in the graph.
+Go to "Settings" and press "click to start PCA" to start the analysis.
+Once done, a "Plots" section and a "Tables" sections will appear.

+In the "Plots" section, you can switch between the scores and the loadings plots.
+Below the plots you can select which principal component (PC) is plotted on which axis, and whether to render a 2D or 3D version of the plot.

+The "Tables" section has three tabs showing the %explained variance of each principal component ("table"), the scree plot, and loadings.

 #### Partial least squares-discriminant analysis (PLS-DA)
 *This analysis is only available for one-factor analyses*

-Press "**XX**" to start the analysis.
+Go to "Settings" and press "click to start PLS-DA" to start the analysis.
+Once done, a "Plots" section and a "Tables" sections will appear.

+In the "Plots" section, you can switch between the samples, loadings, and performance (cross-validation and permutation).
+Below the plots you can select which principal component (PC) is plotted on which axis, and whether to render a 2D or 3D version of the plot.

+The "Tables" section shows the %explained variance of each principal component and the loadings.

 #### t-Distributed Stochastic Neighbor Embedding (t-SNE)
+In "Settings", select the initial number of dimensions (default 30), perplexity (default 30), and maximum number of iterations (default 1000), and press "click to start t-SNE" to start the analysis.
+Once done, a "Plots" section will appear showing the t-SNE plot.
+Below the plot is a toggle button to make a 2D or 3D plot.

 ![Dimension reduction](inst/www/dimred_export.png?raw=true "Dimension reduction")